A Catalyst for Your Career

 Depending on your interests and career goals, you can choose either a thesis or non-thesis option for your master’s degree in chemistry.
 Both degrees provide you with a rigorous foundation in research, lab skills and academic writing.
 You’ll have opportunities to publish, present at conferences, conduct independent research and collaborate with faculty and fellow students.

 Successful completion of this degree will enhance chances for professional advancement and expand employment opportunities.
 Further education in a Ph.D. program in chemistry is also a possibility.

 A master’s degree in chemistry qualifies you for high-level employment in a wide range of industries.
 You’ll possess specialized expertise that’s highly sought in numerous major industries, including analytical testing, pharmaceuticals, oil and gas, environmental technology and manufacturing.

-Consider UNC's M.S. in Chemistry: Research Emphasis if you are:
+Consider UNC's M.S. in Chemistry: Chemistry Emphasis if you are:

 - Interested in advanced research and learning more about chemistry